 VERB TENSES

 Grammatically speaking, there are only two tenses in English; present and past.
-The future can be expressed with:
+The future can be expressed in several ways.

 1